hantmac/tmax/README.md

 #### build tmax

-For liunx and macos you can install tmax as follows.
+For linux and macos you can install tmax as follows.

 Use `make build` and you will get `tmax` in the directory.